St George's Hanover Square, London

 The lack of a burial ground beside the church must explain why the church interior is so astonishingly devoid of memorials.
 I counted precisely one wall tablet in the entire church, to Rev Robert Hodgson (1803-1845).

-As the parish church of London's wealthiest neighbourhood, the living of St George's was a desirable one, worth 1,120 pounds in 1891.
-So desirable that in 1774 Rev William Dodd, a chaplain in ordinary to King George III, tried (unsuccessfully) to bribe Lord Chancellor’s wife so that she would use her influence to get him appointed to the post.
+As the parish church of London's wealthiest neighbourhood, the living of St George's was a desirable one, worth £1,120 in 1891.
+It was so desirable that in 1774 Rev William Dodd, a chaplain in ordinary to King George III, tried (unsuccessfully) to bribe the Lord Chancellor’s wife so that she would use her influence to get him appointed to the post.

 In 1914 a suffragette campaigner left a bomb in one of the front pews.
 The bomb exploded after evensong, causing a great deal of damage to the church but, thankfully, no loss of life.

 Perhaps the single most impressive feature of St George's Church is the organ, set in a loft over the west entrance to the nave.
 The organ was installed in 1725 at a cost of £500.
 Remarkably, the three central towers of the casing are original and unrestored.
 The organ pipes have been replaced several times over the centuries.